Murder of Mike Williams: Brian Winchester's kidnapping of Denise

 After she left, Brian pulled up to her and apologized for his actions.
 Despite her promise to him not to tell police about the incident, she drove straight to them afterwards.
 According to a friend of Winchester's later interviewed by police, he had been increasingly concerned that as a result of the divorce Denise would tell the police what she knew about "this guy who died 10 or 12 or 15 years ago".
 She had not answered his many phone calls, so he came up with his plan to wait in her car and hold her at gunpoint.

 Brian was arrested and charged with kidnapping, domestic assault, and armed burglary, with two of the charges being felonies.
 Denise requested protection orders, saying she feared for her life and her daughter's.
 After a hearing the next week at which she said she could neither eat nor sleep since the incident, the court decided to hold Brian without bond.

 Cheryl Williams expressed hope that this development could lead to the resolution of her son's disappearance. "[Brian]'s not going to let Denise run around alone with all that money," she told the New York Daily News.
 "I'm praying he doesn't commit suicide, I'm praying he'll tell us what actually happened."
 She added that she is alone among her family in holding out hope that her son is still alive.

-In December 2017, Winchester was sentenced to 20 years in prison for the kidnapping, with credit for 502 days time served, to be followed by 15 years' probation.
-His attorney told the court that he was suicidal that day, due to not only the divorce but also his mother's recent terminal cancer diagnosis and the decision by his teenage son from his first marriage to move in with his mother, and argued for the 10-year mandatory minimum.
+At his trial, Winchester's attorney told the court that he was suicidal that day, due to not only the divorce but also his mother's recent terminal cancer diagnosis and the decision by his teenage son from his first marriage to move in with his mother, and argued for the 10-year mandatory minimum.
 Prosecutors countered that Winchester's actions that day indicated he planned a murder-suicide that was only averted by Denise's quick thinking, and asked the court for the 45-year maximum.
-Winchester is now imprisoned in the Wakulla Correctional Institution.
+In December 2017, Winchester was found guilty and sentenced to 20 years in prison for the kidnapping, with credit for 502 days time served, to be followed by 15 years' probation.
+As of September 2025, Winchester was imprisoned at the Madison Correctional Institution.